-In a January 2019 Supply Chain Brief, Expand Capacity Planning Beyond Manufacturing for Feasible and Optimized Supply Plans, Gartner analysts called for supply chain leaders to expand their thinking around capacity planning to include all network constraints, particularly those outside of manufacturing.
+Supply chain leaders should expand their thinking around capacity planning to include all network constraints, particularly those outside of manufacturing.

-They suggest that organizations embed capacity analysis within all three layers of the supply network decision processes to look at capacity constraints for the short-term, mid-term, and long-term.
-The decision outputs for each time horizon would be as follows:
+Organizations that embed capacity analysis within all three layers of the supply network decision processes can look at capacity constraints for the short-term, mid-term, and long-term.
+Under this model, the decision outputs for each time horizon would be as follows:

 - Short-term: operational plans and schedules

 - Mid-term: constrained capacity allocation, midterm additions/adjustments, and multi-period anticipation inventory plans